-Whilst it is great that children attempt some home learning independently (especially from Year 1 onwards), parental involvement during the week is really help supporting children with their learning journey.
+Whilst it is great that children attempt some home learning independently (especially from Year 1 onwards), parental involvement during the week will really help supporting children with their learning journey.
 The more involved you are in your child’s learning, even if that is reading through what your child has written, or commenting on their drawings or helping them to learn spelling the greater success he or she will have in school.
-It is our hope that the variety of the home learning assignments set will help children to get into the “home learning habit.”
-We also want to be sure there is clear and frequent communication between home and school and that you feel a part of your child’s learning journey at all times.

 5 Top Tips

 • Little and Often!
 Encourage your child to do a little bit of homework every day so that they are not leaving it all to Tuesday night.

 • In the zone!
 Create the right atmosphere for learning.
 Knock the TV off and sit at the kitchen table with all the things that you need ready to support your learning.